 Indian Health Service Loan Repayment Program

-What is the difference between loan forgiveness, cancellation, and discharge?
+What is the difference between loan forgiveness, cancellation and discharge?
 All three terms end with the same result: you are no longer responsible for paying off all or part of your student loan debt.

-However, the specific circumstances each one is used is very different:
+However, the specific circumstances are very different:

-- Loan forgiveness and cancellation deal specifically with your loan debt being cleared due to your career choice– in your case– as a social worker.
+- Loan forgiveness and cancellation deal specifically with your loan debt being cleared due to your career choice.

-In the end, the result is the same, but it’s important to know the difference.
+In the end, the result is the same.
+But it’s important to know the difference.

-Along with national forgiveness programs, some individual states offer student loan forgiveness programs for qualified social workers or offer a program known as State Loan Repayment Program (SLRP), in partnership with the federal government.
+Along with national forgiveness programs, some individual states offer student loan debt forgiveness programs for qualified social workers or offer a program known as a State Loan Repayment Program (SLRP), in partnership with the federal government.

-Alaska Sharp Program
+Alaska SHARP Program

 Alaska offers a wonderful loan forgiveness program for clinical social workers.
 Funded through a partnership between several state and federal government agencies, licensed clinical social workers can receive between $20,000 and $27,000 a year, for up to three years, for service in underserved areas.